FREDERICK, S.D. ? Names have been released in the two-vehicle crash that killed one and injured another Tuesday afternoon south of Frederick.

-Gov. Dennis Daugaard announced today that he will appoint Marli Wiese of Madison to the South Dakota State House of Representatives.
-Wiese will be sworn in as a state representative on Tuesday, Jan.
-31.
+Gov. Dennis Daugaard announced today that he will appoint Dr. Joan Wink of Howes to the South Dakota Board of Regents.

-PLATTE, S.D. ?
-One person died in a two-vehicle crash that happened Monday morning east of Platte.
+FREDERICK, S.D. ?
+One person died and another was injured in a two-vehicle crash Tuesday afternoon south of Frederick, S.D.

 FLANDREAU, S.D. ?
 A Flandreau man has been identified as the person who died Sunday in a two-vehicle crash east of Flandreau.

 The South Dakota Department of Transportation and the city of Mitchell are scheduled to begin the reconstruction of Burr Street from Havens Avenue to Interstate 90 in Mitchell on Monday, April 3.